hatonthecat/Voynich-Manuscript/README.md

 ![image](https://user-images.githubusercontent.com/76194453/229263727-4cf5d8f0-469f-40ff-9b53-4cfe28179c97.png)

-There were 16 cantons by 1513 (Kaspar survived Jossse after 1498 and could have etched in the blackish (erase marks?) for Appenzell Innerrhoden, which, while they may not have been a member at the time of drawing, may have had sufficient promises (a loyalty oath for example- though it is something I will examine more) and no new ones until 1803:
+There were 16 cantons by 1513 (Kaspar survived Jossse after 1498 and could have etched in the blackish (erase marks?) for Appenzell Innerrhoden, which, while they may not have been a member at the time of drawing, may have had sufficient promises (a loyalty oath for example- though it is something I will examine more) and no new ones until 1803: (update 4/1/23:  "Eidgenossen (literally: comrades by oath" from https://en.wikipedia.org/wiki/Switzerland#Etymology suggests no written record of the earliest membership)

 ![image](https://user-images.githubusercontent.com/76194453/229264135-f3efc00f-ed44-49a3-acb7-a8500481550c.png)